-Below are graphs exhibiting our expected principal and interest payments based on loan contracts effective as of December 31, 2015.
+Below are graphs exhibiting our Peru and Peru-related expected principal and interest payments based on loan contracts effective as of December 31, 2016.
+The principal and interest payments scheduled in the tables below reflects those debt service payments that are scheduled starting in January 1st, 2017.